LoyolaChicagoBooks/cder/source/timers.rst

    :language: java
    :linenos:

-Note that this happens *in fake time* (fast-forward) because we control the rate of the clock ticks.
+Note that this happens *in fake time* (fast-forward) because we can make the rate of the clock ticks as fast as the state machine can keep up.

 .. note:: There are also various mocking frameworks, such as Mockito
 	  and JMockit, which can automatically generate mock objects